 2. Create consistently

-Creating consistently is one of the most important things for artists to do.
+Creating consistently is one of the most important things for becoming a successful artist.
 Whether it’s painting, drawing, writing, or composing music, artists need to work on their craft regularly to improve their skills and produce high-quality work.
 Consistency helps artists develop a unique style and a body of work that they can showcase to potential clients, galleries, and collaborators.
+The best artists work day in and day out, treating their creative process like a day job, showing up on time, 5 days a week or so, and resting when they need to.
+Persistence is key to being a successful artist – so be the tortoise and not the hare, and you’ll certainly win out in the long run.

 3. Network and collaborate